-When is eclampsia seen?
+When does eclampsia occur?

-What are the Symptoms of Eclampsia?
+What are the symptoms of eclampsia?

-- Seizures
+- Shifts,

 - Loss of consciousness